michaelpmurphy/BCB546X_Unix_Assignment/README.md

     Sample_ID       JG_OTU  Group   abph1.20        abph1.22        ae1.3   [...]
     SNP_ID  cdv_marker_id   Chromosome      Position        alt_pos [...]

 The data in each file appeared to be tab-delimited with the first rows consisting of column headings, so I used `Awk` to count the number of columns in the first row (and verified the same count for another row mid-file).
-I also used `cut` to try and find any rows that might contain data beyond that number of columns:
+I also used `cut` to check for any rows which might contain entries beyond the stated number of columns:

     $ awk -F "\t" '{print NF; exit}' fang_et_al_genotypes.txt 986